magus0219/icloud-photo-downloader/README.md

 ## Motivation
 I used to take photos by iPhone and iCloud complains not enough storage space soon.
 After got one NAS(Synology 918+) I started to use Synology Moments/Photo Station to manager my pictures.
-But they also have shortcomings:
+But they still have shortcomings:
-1. Upload occurs only opening Apps
+1. Upload only occurs when Apps are open
-2.
+2. It

 ## Features